 Have you been told by an editor that the first thing you need to do is standardize the format of the document?
 Or, now that I asked that, are you concerned that may happen?
 Don’t panic.
 It’s not as complicated as it sounds.
 Here are the standards outlined for you to simply apply to your manuscript.
 It can be a little tricky, though, if you’ve actually used the enter key for spaces between paragraphs, the tab key for indents, and the space bar to put your cursor anywhere else.
-In that case, here’s the two things that will save you now and later.
-Write everything else you ever write by setting these format standards up on the front end.
+In that case, here’s the two things that will save you time now and later.
+Write everything else you ever write after setting these format standards up on the front end.
+These settings will apply indents and spacing to your preferences the way Word intended so there won’t be coding issues later.
 Follow these easy steps to standardize what you have now.

-The following settings are applied and set to the Normal Style button in your home menu:
+The following settings are for the Normal style button on your Home toolbar:

 - Times New Roman

 - First line indention for new paragraphs–0.5″ is standard

 - 1.5 line spacing (this can be changed to single after all work is completed and as a last step before formatting to publish by right clicking on the Normal Style button>Modify>open Format menu in lower left corner>select Paragraph>Line Spacing to single)